-Vaccines made with messenger RNA (mRNA) this is a new concept.
+Vaccines made from messenger RNA (mRNA) this is a new concept.
 No weakened virus or individual parts of a virus are used for vaccination.
 Instead, the vaccine consists only of genetic information in the form of messenger RNA or mRNA.
 The RNA molecules contain blueprints for proteins that the vaccinated person’s body is supposed to produce itself.

-Vaccines made from viral protein are classic vaccines (such as tetanus or flu vaccines) that are based on inactivated pathogens.
+Dead vaccines based on viral protein are classic vaccines (such as tetanus or flu vaccines) that are based on inactivated pathogens.

 Protein-based inactivated vaccines are also said to have a good protective effect.
 Most of the applications for approval have been submitted to the European Medicines Agency (EMA).
 However, approvals are still pending, which is why availability in Germany cannot be estimated with certainty at the present time.